About the WHL

 The WHL Office is located in Calgary, Alberta and is responsible to administer all matters related to League operations.
 Under the direction of the WHL Commissioner, some of the WHL Office functions include game supervision, scheduling, League meetings, player drafts, WHL Scholarship administration, player transactions, player recruitment, finance, marketing, media relations, communications, and statistics.

-The WHL is committed to remaining a world leader in the development of players, coaches and officials for the NHL, CIS and Hockey Canada while continuing to offer the finest player experience and academic opportunities.
+The WHL is committed to remaining a world leader in the development of players, coaches and officials for the NHL, U Sports and Hockey Canada while continuing to offer the finest player experience and academic opportunities.
 The WHL also continues to be recognized for a high standard of competition, fair play and integrity while playing an active role in communities, minor hockey programs and local charitable initiatives throughout the region.

 The 2015-16 WHL Season marks the Western Hockey League’s 50th Season.